 West Angle bay takes a while to get to, located as it is beyond Angle out on the western tip of the southern peninsular.
-But with its sheltered location and multiple coves, it’s a fantastic beach for toddlers and smaller kids, as well as for more adventurous teenagers.
-In fact, it’s the beach Hannah’s grandparents took her to the most often up until the age of about 5 and was a regular feature of her bike expeditions with friends when she was older.
+But with its sheltered location and multiple coves, it’s a fantastic beach for toddlers and smaller kids.
+It’s also great for more adventurous teenagers.
+In fact, it’s the beach Hannah’s grandparents took her to the most often up until the age of about five.
+It was a regular feature of her bike expeditions with friends when she was older.

 Head west from Pembroke, following the B4319 or B4320.
 These join up, so continue along the B4320 until the right hand turn to Angle.
 Continue through Angle & out to West Angle Bay.
 There’s a generous car park alongside the beach shop/café.

-NB at the Angle turning the B4320 seems to continue on towards East Blockhouse, but quickly peters out.
+NB the B4320 seems to continue on towards East Blockhouse at the Angle turning, but quickly peters out.

 It’s a long way out to Angle, you may feel like the drive is taking forever, but the final destination is well worth it.